airbr/rails/README.md

 `bin/rails server` serve the application

-`./bin/dev` to serve the application with tailwind
+`./bin/dev` to serve the application with dev tailwind

 `bin/rails db:migrate` run the migrations

+`bin/rails test -v` to run the basic tests